 The following are references to some claims of ADA abuse and possible fraudulent claims.
 The information is from other publications and is informational only.
 We make no claims regarding the truth or falsity of any reported information.

-A 99 questionable ADA cases are dismissed as Fraudulent as reported:
+99-questionable ADA cases are dismissed as fraudulent as reported.

-Rodolfo De Hoyos was arrested re ADA scam.
+Rodolfo De Hoyos was arrested for ADA scam.

-It is alleged DeHoyos identified himself as the ower of ADA Advocates and Consulting, DeHoyos is alleged to have claimed violations of the ADA and asked for settlements.
+It is alleged DeHoyos identified himself as the owner of ADA Advocates and Consulting, DeHoyos is alleged to have claimed violations of the ADA and asked for settlements.
 It is alleged that DeHoyos was never denied access.
-He was initially charged with 10 counts of extortion (related to ADA claims) by letter and 10 counts of second degree burglary.
-Later 68 counts of extortion (related to ADA claims) by letter, one count of grand theft and one count of money laundering was added.
+He was initially charged with 10 counts of extortion (related to ADA claims) by letter and 10 counts of second-degree burglary.
+Later 68 counts of extortion (related to ADA claims) by letter, one count of grand theft and one count of money laundering were added.